estuhr1206/scheduling-policies-sim/readme.md

 `-varycores`: Vary the number of cores in each simulation rather than varying the load.

 `-varyRTT`: Runs with the same number of cores and load, but across different values for RTT.
-Intended for breakwater.
+Intended for Breakwater.

 `-varytarget`: Runs with same number of cores and load, but across different values for Breakwater's target delay.

+`-varycredits`: Runs with same number of cores and load, but across different values for Breakwater's initial credits.
+Intended for use when the initial credits system variable is false, as this will override the values.

 `description`: String to describe the simulation group.
 This will be written in `results/meta_log`